Earth Day

 Grasslands and Pollinators Activity Book

-Using this easy-to-give interactive slideshow, teach your students about biodiversity and the impacts of human activity.
+The Biodiversity Classroom Presentation reflects the information provided in the Biodiversity Educator's Resource Guide in an easy-to-give interactive slideshow.
 Included in the notes are prompts to help guide the lesson, with bolded vocabulary terms and opportunities to integrate discussion points.

 Biodiversity Escape Room